 “I’m not surprised you asked if we know each other,” Gabrielle continued, rolling her neck.
 “I bet you haven’t seen our prince here talk to anyone so friendly like, right?”

-What a terrible personality, Olive thought as he regarded the man and did his best to suppress a scowl.
+What a terrible personality , Olive thought as he regarded the woman and did his best to suppress a scowl.

 “But to answer your question, yes, we know each other.
 We’ve been acquainted since six years ago.”

 Trystan took a moment to digest the information.
-After a beat, he stiffened in surprise.
+After a beat, he startled.
 “Wait, do you mean… six years ago… during the Tragedy?”

-“We were one of the many peacekeepers at the scene after it happened,” Izsak explained.
+“We were some of the peacekeepers on the scene after it happened,” Izsak explained.

 Gabrielle elaborated, “The fire destroyed most evidence of ELPIS involvement in the royal palace, so we’re lucky Olive was there as key witness.”